 Currently, there are treatments to correct this alteration and return fertility to the woman.

 Ovarian reserve refers to the quantity and quality of oocytes available to a woman at any given time.
 There is an inverse relationship between age and ovarian reserve; that is, the older the woman, the lower the reserve and the quality of her eggs.

 If the ovarian reserve is good, the chances of achieving a pregnancy are high.
 On the other hand, if the woman has a low ovarian reserve it will cause a fertility problem.

-For this reason, the evaluation of the ovarian reserve by a specialist is essential to establish the reproductive prognosis of the couple.
+For this reason, the evaluation of the ovarian reserve by a specialist is essential to determine the reproductive prognosis of the couple.
 It is carried out by means of a blood test where the Antimüllerian Hormone (AMH) is determined.

 The luteal phase is one of the phases of the female menstrual cycle that occurs between the day of ovulation, caused by an LH peak, and the last day before menstruation.

 Luteal phase disfunction, also known by the names luteal phase deficiency (LPD) or corpus luteum insufficiency, can be exclusively an ovarian dysfunction or caused by endocrine diseases such as thyroid disorders or hyperprolactinemia.

 The symptoms of this alteration are:

 - Low blood levels of progesterone.